FlorianJacta/OVH_Tutorial/ReadMe.md

 RUN pip install -r requirements.txt

-# Add your scripts to Docker image.
-Note : best practice is to put data outside, such as S3 storage
+# Add your scripts to the Docker image.
+Note: best practice is to put data outside, such as S3 storage
 ADD main.py /workspace/
 ADD dataset.csv /workspace/